Cosmetics – Exploring humectants

 Are humectants found in food and other products?

-Humectant ingredient use is not limited to cosmetics and personal care products, they can be found in food often as an anti-caking agent, in electronic cigarettes, and even agricultural production products.
+Humectant ingredient use is not limited to cosmetics and personal care products.
+We can find them in food, often as an anti-caking agent, in electronic cigarettes, and even in agricultural production products.

-Uses for humectants vary greatly between industries, so a humectant used in agricultural production, for example, will be formulated differently than if used for a cosmetic product.
+Uses for humectants vary significantly between industries, so a humectant used in agricultural production, for example, will be formulated differently than if used for a cosmetic product.

 Humectants in cosmetics, personal care, food, and agricultural products have been studied for many years and are considered safe for everyday use.
-However, humectant use in electronic cigarettes have not been tested in long-term studies and more information is needed before determining the long-term safety of this application.
+However, researchers have yet to test humectant use in electronic cigarettes in long-term studies, and we need more information before determining the long-term safety of this application.